They Might Be Giants

-They Might Be Giants (often abbreviated as TMBG) is an American alternative rock band formed in 1982 by John Flansburgh and John Linnell.
-During TMBG's early years, Flansburgh and Linnell frequently performed as a duo, often accompanied by a drum machine.
+They Might Be Giants, often abbreviated as TMBG, is an American alternative rock and children's band formed in 1982 by John Flansburgh and John Linnell.
+During TMBG's early years, Flansburgh and Linnell frequently performed as a musical duo, often accompanied by a drum machine.
 In the early 1990s, TMBG expanded to include a backing band.
-The duo has been credited as vital in the creation and growth of the prolific DIY music scene in Brooklyn in the mid-1980s; the duo's current backing band consists of Marty Beller, Dan Miller and Danny Weinkauf.
+The duo's current backing band consists of Marty Beller, Dan Miller and Danny Weinkauf.
+They have been credited as vital in the creation and growth of the prolific DIY music scene in Brooklyn in the mid-1980s.

-The group have been noted for their unique style of alternative music, typically using surreal, humorous lyrics, experimental styles and unconventional instruments in their songs.
 Over their career, they have found success on the modern rock and college radio charts.
-They have also found success in children's music with several educational albums, and in theme music for television programs and films.
+They have also found success in children's music with several educational albums and in theme music for television programs and films.

 TMBG have released 23 studio albums.
 Flood has been certified platinum, while their children's music albums Here Come the ABCs, Here Come the 123s, and Here Comes Science have all been certified gold.
-The group has won two Grammy Awards.
-They were nominated for a Tony Award for Best Original Score (Music and/or Lyrics) Written for the Theatre for SpongeBob SquarePants: The Broadway Musical.
+The duo has been nominated for four Grammy Awards, winning two.
+Flansburgh and Linnell won for writing "Boss of Me", the theme to Malcolm in the Middle (Best Film or Television Theme) and They Might Be Giants won for Here Come the 123s (Best Children's Album).
+Linnell and Flansburgh were also nominated for a Tony Award for Best Original Score (Music and/or Lyrics) Written for the Theatre along with other composers of the show for SpongeBob SquarePants: The Broadway Musical.
 In total, the group has sold over 4 million records.

 History

+Earlier years (1981–1989)

-John Linnell and Flansburgh first met as teenagers growing up in Lincoln, Massachusetts.
+John Linnell and John Flansburgh first met as teenagers growing up in Lincoln, Massachusetts.
 They began writing songs together while attending Lincoln-Sudbury Regional High School but did not form a band at that time.
 The two attended separate colleges after high school and Linnell joined The Mundanes, a new wave group from Rhode Island.
 The two reunited in 1981 after moving to Brooklyn (to the same apartment building on the same day) to continue their career.